Dryers

 Agglomeration

-The process in which particles adhere together to form a small mass, driven by moisture, static charge, or chemical or mechanical binding.
+The process in which fine particles bond together into a larger mass because of moisture, static charge, pressure, heat, or chemical and mechanical binding.

 Bag Filter